anvar/anvar.github.com/_drafts/parallel-algorithms-1.md

 Scatter
 -------

 **Scatter** can be seen as a variation on **map**, but instead of maintaining the one to one correspondence between input position and output position, **scatter** reads from one position and writes to one or many positions anywhere in the memory space.
-A simple implementation, like the one below, uses global memory for reading and writing, which makes it relatively slow due to the latency introduced by going to global memory.
-A more optimized version would use locality and shared memory to reduce the need for going to global memory and thus increase the performance.
+A simple implementation, like the one below, uses global memory for reading and writing which comes at a cost.
+The cost comes from the poor memory access pattern that a naive **scatter**, which can write to anywhere, exibits.
+In order to gain the maximum performance from a **scatter** shared memory and data locality needs to be take into consideration so that access to global memory is minimized.

 <img src="{{ site.url }}/assets/img/algo-scatter.png" width="307" height="233" class="center caption"/>
 <div class="caption">An example of a <strong>scatter</strong> that takes and input list and applies <code>f(x) += x</code>, and writes the result to two output locations</div>